 What is substantiation?

 Within the tax code, there is a rule that states every expense or transaction from an FSA or HRA must be substantiated.
 This means there needs to be proof or evidence that the funds were only used for eligible medical expenses.
-When using a pre-tax benefits card to access funds from an FSA or HRA, certain systems or rules try to automatically prove the funds were only used for eligible medical expenses.
-But, sometimes the systems and rules can’t prove that the funds were used for eligible expenses.
+When using a pre-tax benefits card to access these funds, certain systems or rules try to automatically prove the funds were used as intended.
+But, sometimes the systems and rules can’t prove this.
 When this occurs, you might be asked to provide “documentation support” or receive a “receipt request”.

 It may go something like this: